HapticVLA: Contact-Rich Manipulation via Vision-Language-Action Model without Inference-Time Tactile Sensing: Method

 \subsubsection{Per-step Reward and Episode Risk}

 The per-step reward penalizes unsafe tactile patterns (over-force, under-force while holding, peak pressure, concentration, asymmetry, and slip):

 To capture near-failure behavior over the full trajectory, we also compute an episode-level risk score.
-Let $e_t$ denote the maximum normalized threshold exceedance across force, peak pressure, and concentration, and let $\mathcal{M}$ be the set of timesteps $t$ with positive holding state $h_t$.
+Let $e_t$ denote the maximum normalized threshold exceedance across force, peak pressure, and concentration, and let $\mathcal{M} \subseteq \{1, \dots, T\}$ be the set of timesteps $t$ with positive holding state $h_t$, where $T$ is the full episode length.
 We define